sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/README.md

 **Connect database to server routes**

-1. In your server code, with the other requires, add one to bring in your database models: `var db = require("./models")`.
+1. In your server code, with the other `require`s, add one to bring in your database models: `var db = require("./models")`.
 This should make your post model available with `db.Post`.

+1. Update your `GET '/'` route to render `index.ejs` with the data from your database.
+Test your route with Postman, then try to request it from the browser.
+If you still have seed data in your client-side JavaScript file, be sure to remove it now!

+1. Fill in the `POST '/api/posts'` skeleton API route you created earlier.
+Test it with Postman.

-**Test all your routes via Postman** before trying to request them from your client.
+1. One by one, fill in the other skeleton routes you created. **Test each route with Postman** before you try to request it from your client.

+**Use server responses on the client!**

+At this point, the server should be sending the data you need, but if you're following the instructions in order, you're just logging those reponses to the console.

+1. Modify the code in your new post form submit event handler so that it takes the server's response and uses it to add a new post to the page.

+1. Modify the code in your delete button click event handler so that it deletes the post from the page once it successfully gets the server's response.

+## Submission @TODO - make form

-6. Submit the link to your finished project on GitHub in the <a href="https://docs.google.com/a/generalassemb.ly/forms/d/14rNXnDaq5X5Rvda-1BRZCl9YmkOoZzf7oxGBEZG_YJE/viewform" target="_blank">homework submission form</a>.
+6. Submit the link to your finished project on GitHub in this homework submission form.

 ## Bonus (@TODO)

-## Docs & Resources (@TODO)
+## Docs & Resources (@TODO - add lesson links)

 * <a href="http://expressjs.com/api.html#app" target="_blank">Express App Docs</a>
-* <a href="https://github.com/sf-wdi-19-20/modules/blob/master/how_tos/express_project_setup.md" target="_blank">How to Set Up an Express Project</a>
-* <a href="https://github.com/sf-wdi-19-20/modules/tree/master/w3_d3_2_update_and_delete" target="_blank">Updating and Deleting Data</a>
-* <a href="https://github.com/sf-wdi-19-20/modules/tree/master/w2_d2_1_underscore_templating" target="_blank">Underscore Templating</a>
-* <a href="https://github.com/sf-wdi-19-20/w3_catchphrasely" target="_blank">Catchphrasely</a> (This is a great example of the type of client-server interaction you'll be building.
+* <a href="https://github.com/sf-wdi-22-23/toEatly_mongoose" target="_blank">toEat.ly</a> (This is a great example of the type of client-server interaction you'll be building.
 DO NOT copy any of this code unless you understand exactly what it's doing.
 You've been warned.)